greyfiles/GITS/docs/super_init.md

 This will initialize the directory, create and commit a `README.md` and `.gitignore` file.

 - Linking to a remote repository:
-$ gits super_init --remote_url https://github.com/username/repo.git
+$ git remote set-url origin https://USERNAME:TOKEN@github.com/username/repository.git
 This will perform all the above actions and additionally add the provided URL as a remote named `origin`.
 The initial commit will then be pushed to the `master` or `main` branch of this remote repository.